vcolavin/vplate/README.md

 # Voilerplate
-Boilerplate HTML + CSS stuff I'll end up using for most sites.
+Boilerplate HTML + CSS stuff I find myself using often.

 Uses normalize.css and is bootstrapped for a mobile-first approach.

+index.html includes examples of all styles defined in vplate_styles.css

 Also includes styles for elements I like, e.g.
 - header